 Also surprising was how well his earlier, often guitar-based music came off in this re-arranged milieu, particularly “Sunday Papers,” “I’m The Man,” “Beat Crazy,” and, of course, “Is She Really Going Out With Him?”

-“Another World” from Night and Day, live on SNL, during the same month when I saw him live, October 1982.
+“Another World” from Night and Day, live in Germany on Rockpalast, 1983.

 Then there is the third thing that jumps out for me from this evening and that’s Joe Jackson himself: what a curmudgeon!
 He seemed enraptured when performing and proper ornery during the spaces in between.
 He was perturbed when audiences responded at undirected times or in degrees that he felt disproportionate or insincere.
 He gave a tongue lashing to some loud rapscallions in the crowd about clapping thoughtlessly and too often.
 “Only clap when you’re truly impressed,” he directed.
 Of course, that triggered a whole new round of applause.
 Jackson responded with an expression so pained that you would’ve swore he was recalling some horrific memory — such as the news of his pet, Noodles the puppy, getting run over — as opposed to, say, the crowd bringing the love and the joy.